AhmedHajAhmed/Analyzing_Stack_Overflow_Survey/README.md

 ### Inferences and Conclusions

-I've drawn many inferences from the survey.
-Here are some of them:

 - Based on the survey respondents' demographics, we can infer that the survey is somewhat representative of the overall programming community.
 However, it has fewer responses from programmers in non-English-speaking countries and women and non-binary genders.